turingschool/curriculum/source/projects/traffic_spy.markdown

 #### Viewing Data & Statistics

+**Application Details**

 A client is able to view aggregate site data at the following address:

 ```
 http://yourapplication:port/sources/IDENTIFIER
 ```

+When an identifer exists return a page that displays the following:

 * Most requested URLS to least requested URLS (url)
 * Web browser breakdown across all requests (userAgent)
+* OS breakdown across all requests (userAgent)
 * Screen Resolution across all requests (resolutionWidth x resolutionHeight)
 * Longest, average response time per URL to shortest, average response time per URL
 * Hyperlinks of each url to view url specific data
 * Hyperlink to view aggregate event data

+When an identifier does not exist return a page that displays the following:

+* Message that the identifier does not exist

+**Application URL Statistics**

 A client is able to view URL specific data at the following address: